omonubi/ACKS-by-omonubi/README.md

 1. Generate an ACKS character.
 2. On the **Overview** tab, enter the character's basic info and its generated attributes.
 Save each attribute's Nominal value in the Max column of the Roll20 sheet's Attributes & Abilities tab.
 Generate the character's hit points and save the value in both Hit Point fields.
 3. On the **Class** tab, input any class-specific modifiers and a desired class description.
+5. On the **Studious** tab, enter class-specific spell slot and spell description information.
+(If the character is not a studious spellcaster, this tab can be hidden on the Settings tab.)
+5. On the **Prayerful** tab, enter class-specific code of behavior, spell slot, and spell description information.
+(If the character is not a prayerful spellcaster, this tab can be hidden on the Settings tab.)
 4. Enter the appropriate information on the **Combat** tab, based on the character's equipment and other characteristics.
 Enter the character's melee and missile attack options.
 Use one line-item for each attack type, combination, and/or damage formula.
 Check the (equipped) checkboxes to indicate which attacks are available at any given time.
-5. On the **Spells** tab, enter the maximum and current spell slots by spell level.
-(If the character is not a spellcaster, this tab can be hidden on the Settings tab.)
 6. On the **Skills** tab, enter the character's selected proficiency information and any additional ability information desired.
 (Note: Use the **!AddSkills** custom API script to pre-populate common abiltiies and proficiencies - see later in this document.)
 7. On the **Equipment** tab, save the character's current equipment.
 This information is optional for NPCs and monsters.
-8. On the **Wealth** tab, save the character's coinage info and monthly budget, if any.
+8. On the **Wealth** tab, save the character's coinage info, monthly budget, and passive investments, if any.
 This information is optional for NPCs and monsters.
 9. Use the **Hirelings** tab to keep track of Henchmen, Mercenaries, and Specialists in the character's employ.
 10. Use the **Journal** tab to capture additional information such as background, appearance, languages spoken, injuries, and property.
 The Adventure Notes can be used by the player to keep track of miscellaneous details.
 The GM uses the Experience Log to input earned experience after the character completes an expedition.
 11. The GM can use the **Settings** tab to customize or modify certain core base traits used in sheet calculations, such as bas movement rate, encumbrance thresholds, and earned XP modifiers.